 There are many simple things we can all do at home and when out and about to help protect our beautiful natural environment.

-Use sunlight to dry your clothes rather than the clothes dryer.
-If that is not possible remember to clean the dryer's filter before each use and don’t overload the dryer.
+Use sunlight to dry your clothes rather than the dryer.
+If you can only use a dryer, ensure the filter is cleared before each use and avoid overloading the dryer.

-Setting your heating thermostat between 18°C – 21°C can decrease your running costs by up to 10%.
-In summer, keep your air conditioner’s thermostat between 23°C – 26°C.
+Setting your air conditioning between 18°C – 21°C in the winter, and between 23°C – 26°C in the summer can decrease your running costs by up to 10%.

 Always use full loads in your washing machine and dishwasher as this cuts out unnecessary washes in between loads.

 Install water efficient taps and shower heads, and remember the more stars the more water efficient the appliance, thus saving you money while helping the environment.

 Only water the garden when necessary.
 Test the soil with your finger; if it's damp two centimetres down you don't need to water.

 Dripping taps can amount to litres of wasted water and money each day.
 Make sure your taps are switched off properly.
 If your hose continues to drip, check or replace your hose fittings.
 If your tap continues to leak, get them fixed.